eoroose/ee3-drawingRobot--Groupt-/README.md

 output - unique GCODE
 ##### visual
-program used to vizualise the process on how the robot will execute the GCODE
+program to visualize the process on how the robot will execute the GCODE